temhelk/yinsh/README.md

 - Configure cmake `cmake -GNinja -S . -B build-release -DCMAKE_BUILD_TYPE=Release`
 - Build the game `cmake --build build-release --parallel`
 - The resulting binary should be available at `./build-release/yinsh-gui/Yinsh-gui.exe`

+Web, on linux (emscripten):
+- For now, you need to build the native app as well, so it generates `yngine/tables.hpp` in the process
+- `emcmake cmake -S . -B build-web -DCMAKE_BUILD_TYPE=Release -DPLATFORM=Web`
+- `cmake --build build-web --parallel`
+- Now you can run it locally with `emrun build-web/yinsh-gui/Yinsh-gui.html`
+- Or you can host it with some web server, thought you need to configure cross-origin headers for SharedArrayBuffer to work
+- Or you can zip it for itch.io with:
+  - `cd build-web/yinsh-gui`
+  - `cp Yinsh-gui.html index.html`
+  - `zip yinsh-web.zip index.html Yinsh-gui.js Yinsh-gui.wasm`
+  - You also need to enable "SharedArrayBuffer support" on itch.io game page
+- Firefox seems to run it almost twice as fast compared to Chrome in terms of AI performance